discordjs/discord.js/docs/general/welcome.md

 Welcome to the discord.js v12 documentation.

-v12 is still very much a work-in-progress, as we're aiming to make it the best it can possibly be before releasing.
-Only use it if you are fond of living life on the bleeding edge.

 ## About

 discord.js is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the